acganesh/acgan.sh/posts/2019-07-13-modern-algorithmic-toolbox.md

 - Followed by scaling plus adding or deleting dimensions (multiplication by $\mbf{S}$)
 - Followed by a rotation in the range (multiplication by $\mbf{U}$).

-## Tensors and low-rank tensory recovery
+## Tensors and low-rank tensor recovery

 *Definition.* A $n_1 \times n_2 \times \dots \times n_k$ $k$-tensor is a set of $n_1 \cdot n_2 \cdots n_k$ numbers, which one interprets as being arranged in a $k$-dimensional hypercube.
 Given such a $k$-tensor, $A$, we can refer to a specific element via $A_{i_1, i_2, \dots, i_k}$.